20/20 (The Beach Boys album)

-20/20 is the 15th studio album by the American rock band the Beach Boys, released February 10, 1969, on Capitol Records.
+20/20 is the fifteenth studio album by the American rock band the Beach Boys, released February 10, 1969, on Capitol Records.
 The LP was named for being their 20th overall release when factoring in live albums and compilations.
 Much of 20/20 consists of outtakes from earlier albums.
-It reached number 3 on UK record charts and number 68 in the U.S. Brian Wilson was absent during most of the album's recording after admitting himself into a psychiatric hospital, requiring brothers Carl and Dennis to retrieve several outtakes he had recorded years earlier.
+It reached number 3 on UK record charts and number 68 in the U.S. Brian Wilson was absent during some of the album's recording after admitting himself into a psychiatric hospital - and less active in the group in general - requiring brothers Carl and Dennis to retrieve several outtakes he had recorded years earlier.
 While Brian does not appear on the front cover, the inner gatefold of the original vinyl release features him alone, behind an eye examination chart.

 The singles "Do It Again" and "Bluebirds over the Mountain" preceded the album's release by several months.
 The former was the band's first attempt at revisiting the surf sound they had abandoned since All Summer Long, topping UK and Australian charts, and the latter contained the B-side "Never Learn Not to Love", based on a song by Charles Manson.
 The other singles were "I Can Hear Music" and a rerecorded version of "Cotton Fields".
 In 2018, session highlights, outtakes, and alternate takes were released for the compilation I Can Hear Music: The 20/20 Sessions.